 Making glittery, glow-in-the-dark putty that can turn a near-infinite number of colors and never dries out doesn’t require a toxic chemistry lab in the basement.
 It just requires …. more putty.
 Start with a blob of clear Thinking Putty, press it together with a pinch of other Thinking Putty, and mash it up.
-These kits come with 3 color mixers, 3 special effects, and 5 tins of the clear stuff, but you can keep buying tins for more colors and more effects until the basement is just one massive multi-colored putty ball.
+These gifts for 3-year-olds come with three color mixers, three special effects, and five tins of the clear stuff, but you can keep buying tins for more colors and more effects until the basement is just one massive multi-colored putty ball.
 No word on whether it can pull the comics off the funny pages, though.

 This gorgeous toy will give the rest of their die-cast cars some serious body shaming.
 Check out the Freedom, Heat, and Thunderlane (the most patriotic, authoritarian, and quasi-Springsteen-y, respectively).
-Forget getting these as presents — you’re probably going to want to buy everything Playforever makes and give it to your own kid.
-Or just keep it for yourself.
-What?
-It .
+Forget getting these as presents — you’re probably going to want to buy everything Playforever makes and give it to your own 3-year-old.

-Whatever you give a kid, they’d rather play with the box.
+Whatever you give a 3-year-old boy or girl, they’d rather play with the box.
 So instead of Toys ‘R’ Us, go with the cheaper gift option and head around behind the grocery store.
 Then get them to create something truly epic with Makedo’s starter kit.
 The safety saw and fastener screws will ensure that all the parts are customized and securely fastened.
-Because that fighter jet is badass, but Scotch tape just doesn’t hold at 35,000 feet.

 They’re wooden blocks.
 With magnets.
 That’s it… almost.
 Tegu kits promote every developmental stage, from classic free assortments to horses, stunt choppers, Evel Knievel roadsters, robots, customizable companions called Blockheads, and on-the-go pouches.
 And they’re do-gooders — their wood is hand-picked by Honduran cooperatives and they plant 983 new trees for every one they take.
-Do you do all that, alphabet blocks?
-No, you do not.

 With all the duct tape you have lying around, you’re probably pissed you didn’t think of this first.
-Give the gift of 36 yards of sticky 2-lane pavement with the Create A Road tape and car set by Donkey Lab.
+Give the gift of 36 yards of sticky two-lane pavement with the Create A Road tape and car set by Donkey Lab.
 Yeah, those little cars are pretty dinky, but this street will work with any Hot Wheels-sized toy.
-Because despite what Back to the Future predicted, in 2016 we still need roads.

-Sneak a little bit of anarchy into the birthday boy or girl’s home with a book written in the lyrics of the Ramones, the Sex Pistols, and The Clash.
+Sneak a little bit of anarchy into the 3-year-old boy or girl’s home with a book written in the lyrics of the Ramones, the Sex Pistols, and The Clash.
 The best part is that it manages to namecheck all of those bands that made your fellow parents want to run away, get piercings and dabble in drugs — without any running away, piercings, or drugs.
-Man … you’re old.